 Using An Integrated Bill of Materials Tool

 Using PCB design software that integrates your component libraries with your design and bill of materials tools ensures that you can always find the right components with the right tolerances for your specific application.
-An integrated library feature with search capabilities makes it easy to find components with the tolerances you need for your circuit board.
+An integrated feature with search capabilities makes it easy to find components with the tolerances you need for your circuit board.

-The best-integrated component library tools help you manage components in your device throughout their lifecycle, helping you avoid problems due to component obsolescence.
-This type of library accesses component sourcing information, giving you a live view of your component options.
+The best-integrated component tools help you manage components in your device throughout their lifecycle, helping you avoid problems due to component obsolescence.
+This type of accesses component sourcing information, giving you a live view of your component options.
 You’ll be able to avoid costly and time-consuming redesigns that can arise from including unsourceable components in your PCB.

-If your favorite or preferred components are not available within your schedule, a great integrated component library gives you the ability to choose your own suitable replacement components that meet your tolerance requirements.
+If your favorite or preferred components are not available within your schedule, a great integrated component gives you the ability to choose your own suitable replacement components that meet your tolerance requirements.
 You can then include this sourcing information in your bill of materials for your manufacturer.
 This prevents manufacturing delays that can result from old or incorrect sourcing information.

 Access to current component sourcing information also saves a huge amount of time while preparing for manufacturing.
 You won’t have to browse through a component manufacturer or distributor websites just to locate the components you need for your PCB.
 All of this information should be accessible within your design software, allowing you to instantly add a suitable replacement to your layout that meets your tolerance requirements.